Operator-induced structural variable selection for identifying materials genes: Application to single-atom catalysis

-In addition to the performance gain in out-of-sample RMSE, iBART also leads to a substantial reduction in computing time and memory usage.
-Table~\ref{tab:runtime} shows that iBART leads to over 30-fold ($6943 / 225 = 30.86$) speedup compared to SISSO, and over 480-fold ($5511 \times 20 / 225 = 489$) speedup compared to LASSO, tested on an Intel Xeon Gold 6230 @ 2.10 GHz CPU using either 1 or 20 CPU cores.
-We did not obtain the accurate single-core runtime of LASSO because of its poor scalability---it is expected to take about 1530 hours ($5511 \times 20 \times 50 / 3600 = 1530$) to complete all 50 cross validations when run on a single core if we multiply the 20-core runtime by the number of cores.
-The exact speedup of iBART compared to single-core runtime of LASSO may vary due to the reduced communication cost among multiple cores and increased memory demand, but we may not expect a change in magnitude.
-We remark that the LASSO method implemented here is given an advantage with an additional dimension reduction step, and a full exploration of the feature space as in iBART is computationally prohibitive for LASSO.
-The excellent scalability of iBART transforms to memory efficiency as the descriptor space in iBART is orders of magnitude smaller than that of competing methods.
+In addition to the performance gain in RMSE, iBART also leads to a substantial reduction in computing time and memory usage.
+Table~\ref{tab:runtime} shows that iBART leads to over 30-fold ($6943 / 225 = 30.86$) speedup compared to SISSO, and over 480-fold ($5511 \times 20 / 225 = 489$) speedup compared to LASSO$^\star$, tested on an Intel Xeon Gold 6230 CPU @ 2.10 GHz using either 1 or 20 CPU cores.
+We use the published code by authors for competing methods, and the runtime reported here does not isolate the effect of various programming languages (R for iBART, MATLAB for LASSO$^\star$, and Fortran 90 for SISSO).
+We did not obtain an accurate single-core runtime of LASSO$^\star$ because of its poor scalability, and instead multiplied its 20-core runtime by 20 for comparison (i.e., $5511 \times 20 \times 50 / 3600 = 1530$ hours); the exact speedup of iBART compared to the single-core runtime of LASSO$^\star$ may vary due to the reduced communication cost among multiple cores and other factors.
+We remark that the LASSO$^\star$ method implemented here is given an advantage with an additional dimension reduction step, and an exploration of higher complexity descriptor space as in iBART is computationally prohibitive for LASSO$^\star$.
+The excellent scalability of iBART transforms into memory efficiency as the descriptor space in iBART is orders of magnitude smaller than that of competing methods.
 Table~\ref{tab:runtime} shows that iBART generates a descriptor space of size $627 < O(p^2)$ in the last iteration on average.
-Thanks to this significantly smaller descriptor space, we were able to run iBART on a laptop with only 16GB of memory; in contrast, LASSO and SISSO failed at the descriptor generation step owing to the enormous descriptor space they try to generate, and require server-grade computing facilities.
+Thanks to this significantly smaller descriptor space, we were able to run iBART on a laptop with only 16GB of memory; in contrast, LASSO$^\star$ and SISSO failed at the descriptor generation step owing to the enormous descriptor space they try to generate, and require server-grade computing facilities.

-Table~\ref{tab:k_model_table} reports the selected descriptors by iBART with various $k$ using the full dataset and Table~\ref{tab:primary_feature_names} reports the physical meanings of the selected primary features.
-We can see that some descriptors are recurrent in various models, such as $\left|\frac{\Delta H_{\text{sub}} - \Delta H_{\text{f,ox,bulk}}}{\Delta E_{\text{vac}}}\right|$.
-This reassuringly suggests stability of the proposed descriptor selection method across $k$.
-Readers are referred to \citep{Chunyen_domain_paper} for in depth analysis and physical interpretation of these selected descriptors from the perspective of catalyst design.